mykelalvis/FATESRD/Other/fate-core-SRD.md

 A consequence is more permanent than a [[situation aspect]], but not quite as permanent as a character aspect.
 They're a special kind of aspect you take in order to avoid getting taken out in a conflict, and they describe lasting injuries or problems that you take away from a conflict (Dislocated Shoulder, Bloody Nose, Social Pariah).

 Consequences stick around for a variable length of time, from a few scenes to a scenario or two, depending on how severe they are.
-Because of their negative phrasing, you're likely to get compelled a lot when you have them, and anyone who can justifiably benefit from the consequence can invoke it or [[create advantage]] on it.
+Because of their negative phrasing, you're likely to get compelled a lot when you have them, and anyone who can justifiably benefit from the consequence can invoke it or [[Create Advantage]] on it.

 #### Boosts

 Boosts are a super-transient kind of aspect.
-You get a boost when you're trying to [[create advantage]] but don't succeed well enough, or as an added benefit to succeeding especially well at an action.
+You get a boost when you're trying to [[Create Advantage]] but don't succeed well enough, or as an added benefit to succeeding especially well at an action.
 You get to invoke them for free, but as soon as you do, the aspect goes away.

 If you want, you can also allow another character to invoke your boost, if it's relevant and could help them out.